r33m-m1kul5k1/WinInternals/README.md

 # Windows Internals

-a repo full of readmes about windows internals
+a repo full of CTFs and research readmes about windows